rene-d/vscode-dl/README.md

-# dl-vscode
+# VSCode Downloader

 ## Description

-[dl-vscode](https://rene-d.github.io/dl-vscode) is a Python3 script that downloads the latest Linux version of [Visual Studio Code](http://code.visualstudio.com) and a curated list of extensions for installation on computers without Internet connection or proxy restrictions.
+[vscode-dl](https://rene-d.github.io/vscode-dl) is a Python3 script that downloads the latest Linux version of [Visual Studio Code](http://code.visualstudio.com) and a curated list of extensions for installation on computers without Internet connection or proxy restrictions.

 The program also creates a catalog in JSON and Markdown that can be incorporated into a web page, like this [example](https://rene-d.github.io/dl-vscode/demo/).